RadmehrT/StudentVUE-3D-party-API/README.md

 Currently there is no documentation as this is very beta.
-However you can check the StudentVUE_API.py folder to find all of the code. test.py is the an example of all the code without all of the data filled in.
+However you can check the StudentVUE_WebScraper.py folder to find all of the code. test.py is the an example of all the code without the required parameters.